 Using broad range of orientations including client-centered, focus-oriented, trauma informed art therapy Estelle’s approach celebrates the power that imagination, creativity, and playfulness, has on facilitating the identification and organization of trauma, deep work, connecting to the self and others, and on general well-being.
 Furthermore, art can be used functionally to self-regulate as well as part of a self-care regimen.

-Estelle is currently working out of her private Art Therapy Practice downtown Vancouver, at Fair Haven Seniors home, and is a Student Support Worker at the Gateway to Adulthood program at the Vancouver School Board.
+Estelle is currently working out of her private Art Therapy Practice downtown Vancouver and at Fair Haven Seniors home.
 Estelle is a former Executive on the Board of Directors for the BC Art Therapy Association.